Namrajp/git_practice/merge-conflicts.md

 # Merge conflicts
-When we want to move changes from one branch to another, we use the git mergecommand.
+When we want to move changes from one branch to another, we use the git merge command.
 Depending on the history of our commits, we can merge two different ways:

 1. Fast forward:  In fast forward merge, which is when git can easily tell when the commits happened and "put" one set of commits on top of another chronologically.
 2. Recursive: When different commits happen at different times on two branches, and git can not easily determine what order these commits happened in, a recursive merge needs to happen.